nolim1t/nolim1t.github.io/_drafts/on-the-leadup-to-rise-2017.md

 * While in Europe, I didn't really care to give them out.
 Plus web summit has an awesome app to use. **But In Asia, it's all about business cards**.
 Always have them.
 Just your name and contact at the bare minimum.
 For me it's my name, and website portal.
 Bonus points: Have something that stands out which is also a good conversation starter, and something memorable.
 Some events you need a name-card to get in to them.
 * Always have a drink.
 For those that don't drink (or just want to save money), get a mock-tail.
 It can be an awesome conversation starter.
 * It's not a college frat party, pace yourself.
 It's not a race to how much alcohol you can consumed (might be tempting though because its all free).
+* Carry spare power for your phone.
+It's your portal to finding out where your "crew" is and where the action is when out and about and the party is starting to get lame.

 ## RISE Events